-As previously mentioned, the Voyager IITM Shape cutting control supports multiple Cut and Marker processes.
+As previously mentioned, the MarinerTM and Voyager IITM Shape cutting controls support multiple Cut and Marker processes.
 This allows the control to support different Plasma and Marker systems with very different timing within a single part program.
 To select which process is to be used by the control, a Plasma or Marker Select input is required.
 Please refer to the I/O information in this Appendix for additional information on the Plasma Select and Marker Select Inputs.